wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

     TO copy Shipping Country to Contacts
-	we get the Shipping Country for each account then select the contacts by AccountId
-	and change the mailing country
+	we get the Shipping Country for each account then select the contacts for each Account and change the mailing country
     and send the changed records to the database